mendix/docs/content/en/docs/howto/testing/testing-microflows-using-the-unittesting-module.md

 ## 3 Setting up the Unit Testing Module

-In this chapter you will set up the unit testing module and run the example tests.
+To set up the unit testing module and run the example tests, follow these steps:

 1. Create a [new app](/refguide/new-app/).
 2. Download and install the [Unit Testing](/appstore/modules/unit-testing/) module.